Hearst Tower (Manhattan): Tower

 A clerestory wraps around the seventh through tenth floors atop the base, structurally separating the tower from the base.
 The tower facade has a triangular framing pattern known as a diagrid (short for "diagonal grid") above the tenth floor, which is the tower's structural support system.
 The structural system, similar to the Commerzbank Tower in Frankfurt and 30 St Mary Axe in London, was developed in conjunction with Ysrael Seinuk.
 It was one of the first large-scale uses of a diagrid.

 The diagrid divides the tower's sides horizontally into eight tiers, each measuring four stories high.
 Additional diagonal beams divide the facade into alternating upright and inverted triangles, which intersect at "nodes" along points of the facade.
 The arrangement of the diagrid creates chamfered "birds' mouths" at the tower's corners at the 14th, 22nd, 30th, and 38th floors; the lower and upper sections of the birds' mouths slope outward from a recessed central section.
 The New York Times wrote that the beams and "birds' mouths" run at a 75-degree angle to the horizontal floor slabs; another author cites the beams as running at a 65-degree angle.

 The triangles in the diagrid are prefabricated panels, which were manufactured by the Cives Steel Company in New York and Virginia.
 Each of the triangles is 52 ft tall.
 The diagonal beams are typically 57 ft long by 40 ft wide.
 The columns are bolted, rather than welded, to each other at the nodes.
-The diagrid required 10480 ST of structural steel, twenty percent less than what would have normally been required for a building of similar size.
+The diagrid required 10480 ST of structural steel, 20% less than what would have normally been required for a building of similar size.
 The amount of recycled steel in the diagrid is variously cited as 85% or more than 90%.
 The exterior curtain wall was constructed by Permasteelisa, which mounted 3,200 glass panels on the facade.
 The panels are typically 13.5 ft tall by 5 ft wide, although 625 of them were built to custom specifications.

 Because of the facade's intricate design, the tower's window cleaning rig took three years and $3 million to plan.
 It incorporates "a rectangular steel box the size of a Smart car" on the roof, which hoists a 40 ft mast and a hydraulic boom arm.
 Sixty-seven sensors and switches are housed in the box.
 A window-cleaning deck hangs from the hydraulic boom arm, supported by six wire-rope strands.
 The rig, installed in April 2005 on 420 ft of elevated steel track circling the tower's roof, snapped in 2013 and trapped two window cleaners.